As an Amazon Associate, we earn from qualifying purchases.

 The two main perks of air frying are enjoying the fried foods you love with only a fraction of the fat and fast, even cooking.
-However, as I’ve said before, not all Air Fryers are created equal.
-While there are pros and cons to each air fryer brand, I was, admittedly, disappointed with the Power Air Fryer XL.
+However, as I’ve said before, not all air fryers are created equal.
+While there are pros and cons to each air fryer brand and model, I was, admittedly, disappointed with the Power Air Fryer XL.

 Specifications of the Power Air Fryer XL